Donald-Fejfar/Cross-Site-Writing-Workshop/Lecture-1-Page.md

 layout: page
-title: "Session 1: Course Intro, Results, Methods (Jan 17)"
+title: Session 1: Course Intro, Results, Methods (Jan 17)
 permalink: /session-1/

+# THIS IS THE PAGE FOR SESSION 1